 This easy blanket knitting pattern creates knitting stripes of your favorite neutral baby colors.
 It knits up in a cotton blend yarn of heavy worsted weight yarn.
 You could also do a yarn substitution with chunky knit yarn.

-See what other yarns knitters have used for this blanket pattern project here.
+See other yarns used for this blanket pattern project here.

 The knitted blanket requires only knits and purls, and uses a slip stitch technique called mosaic knitting to create the interesting stitch texture.
 You’ll also need to know how to carry yarn up the side.
 You can do it!